IBM/openshift-workshop-was/labs/Openshift/TransformationAdvisor/README.md

 ![](images/mod-resorts-app-home-page.png)

 You will analyze this application and assess the difficulty of re-platforming it to the cloud.
-Based on the analysis you will discover that you can move this application from the traditional WebSphere Server environment to a light-weighted Liberty server environment without any code change.
+Based on the analysis you will discover that you can move this application from the traditional WebSphere Server environment to a lightweight Liberty server environment without any code change.
 Then you will use the Transformation Advisor migration plan to create the migration bundle, to containerize the application on Liberty, and to deploy the Docker container to an OpenShift Kubernetes cluster environment.

 ### Objective